It is easy to trace disasters, in retrospect, to the bursts of unfounded optimism that gave rise to them.

 Roger Scruton.
 "When Hope Tramples Truth."
 New York Times (Opinionator) (March 24, 2013).

 This article is reprinted with permission from the author, Roger Scruton.

-Roger Scruton is a research professor in the department of philosophy at St. Andrews University, a visiting scholar of the American Enterprise Institute in Washington DC, and a senior research fellow in philosophy at Blackfriars Hall in Oxford.
+Sir Roger Scruton (1944-2019) was a philosopher, public commentator and author of over 40 books.
+He was a fellow at the Ethics and Public Policy Center in Washington and Professor at the University of Buckingham.
 He is the author of Conservatism: An Invitation to the Great Tradition, On Human Nature, The Disappeared, Notes from Underground, The Face of God, The Uses of Pessimism: And the Danger of False Hope, Beauty, Understanding Music: Philosophy and Interpretation, I Drink therefore I am, Culture Counts: Faith and Feeling in a World Besieged, The Palgrave Macmillan Dictionary of Political Thought, News from Somewhere: On Settling,An Intelligent Person's Guide to Modern Culture, An Intelligent Person's Guide to Philosophy, Sexual Desire, The Aesthetics of Music, The West and the Rest: Globalization and the Terrorist Threat, Death-Devoted Heart: Sex and the Sacred in Wagner's Tristan and Isolde, A Political Philosphy, and Gentle Regrets: Thoughts from a Life.
-Roger Scruton is a member of the advisory board of the Catholic Education Resource Center.Copyright © 2013 Roger Scruton
+Roger Scruton was a member of the advisory board of the Catholic Education Resource Center.Copyright © 2013 Roger Scruton

 back to top